OrchardCMS/OrchardCore.Commerce/Readme.md

 This work is in its initial design phases.
 There's a lot of work to do, and yes, we do welcome participation in any shape or form.
 The first stage of this was the [minimum viable feature set](https://github.com/OrchardCMS/OrchardCore.Commerce/milestone/1) which has now been released to NuGet [here](https://www.nuget.org/packages/OrchardCore.Commerce/1.0.0).
 [Here](https://youtu.be/Sw2jvE82UwE) you can watch a demo video about the MVP.

 See the [discussions page](https://github.com/OrchardCMS/OrchardCore.Commerce/discussions) for the latest news and announcements.

 ## Setting up your dev environment

 ### Pre-requisites

 If you have [Lombiq Analyzers](https://github.com/Lombiq/.NET-Analyzers) included in your project as a submodule you should also add the following property to the _Directory.Build.props_ file:
+- intentional MD linting violation
 ```xml
 <Project>
   <PropertyGroup>